 - Beautify your investment

 Contact RS Shorelines now for a free estimate and quote.
 We will visit your property on your schedule to determine the most appropriate and effective protection measure we can provide.
-Many solutions can cost $300 a foot or less installed, a fraction of the price for bulkheads or seawalls.
-Plus — season after season — Living Shorelines grow stronger and stronger
+Many solutions can cost $200 a foot or less installed, a fraction of the price for bulkheads or seawalls.
+Plus — season after season — living shorelines grow stronger and stronger and require little to no maintenance.

 Scientists have studied living shoreline projects to determine how effective they are, particularly compared to bulkheads, at reducing erosion, increasing bio-habitats, and improving coastal environments.
 The annotated bibliography below summarizes several studies that have been performed to date.